 Players who are abusive in the game by using the microphone or text are muted by default for every play if they receive enough reports from other players.
 Also for abusive text chat, Valve has not publicly stated this but they may have a system in place that scans the text from a match if a player receives enough reports looking for any abusive chat.

 Nobody in the CS:GO community knows exactly how many reports a griefing player needs to be reported to go to the overwatch system.
 However, players (including myself) have seen reviewed matches they have just reported themselves in the Overwatch system directly after the match has ended.

 Griefers can be reported in one of three ways which include a feature inside of the game, their steam profile, and an e-mail to the Steam Support.
 I’ve listed more information on how to do each and which are worth doing before you look at doing the others.

 An e-mail to the Steam Support would be completely useless unless you good amount of evidence for a very serious offense.
 Steam Support is well known for not solving issues, copying and pasting replies even if they do not relate to your e-mail, or outright ignoring serious issues.
 Meaning that in most cases it is a waste of time when you could spend your time playing another match after using one of the first two ways to report the player.

 How to report a Griefer on Steam Profile Page

-The first way is to report them in game while you are playing with them, this way the match can be logged and the demo can be used in the Overwatch cases.
-Alternatively you can report them after the match by downloading the Demo and reporting them the same was as you would in game.
+The first way is to report them inside the game while you are playing with them, this way the match can be logged and the demo can be used in the Overwatch cases.
+Alternatively, you can report them after the match by downloading the Demo and reporting them the same way as you would in game.

 - While holding the scoreboard key (default: tab), press the secondary attack/zoom key (default: right mouse button) to bring up a mouse cursor.

-- Left click on the triangle with an exclamtion mark on it.
+- Left click on the triangle with an exclamation mark on it.
 If you hover over it the word “Report” appears.

 - A new dialogue will appear with the options you can report the player for.